espressif/esp-hardware-design-guidelines/docs/en/related-documentation-and-resources.rst

 For a list of {IDF_TARGET_NAME} modules please check the `Modules <https://www.espressif.com/en/products/modules>`_ section on Espressif's official website.

+.. only:: not esp32p4

     For module reference designs please refer to:

 .. only:: latex